 Terms and Conditions

 Payments are due in full at the time of signing up for a class and/or workshop.
-Payment is accepted in form of credit card or cash.
+Payment is accepted in form of credit card.
+Ongoing classes will be billed on the 25th of each month for the next month's round.
 NO Checks or Money Orders.

 Classes are subscription based and are only offered in bundles of 4, with one class per week for 4 weeks.